 Introduction to occupational health with an emphasis on the prevention of ill health caused by workplace hazards.

-Strategic management of health and safety risks in the workplace requires the systematic
+Strategic management of health and safety risks in the workplace requires the development

-The graduate will have developed 'hands-on' skills in the systematic evaluation of occupational health hazards and will be able to formulate a workplace specific health and safety management plan.
+The graduate will have developed 'hands-on' expertise in the systematic evaluation of occupational health hazards and will be able to formulate a workplace specific health and safety management plan.

 |Paper title||Occupational Health|